limen/redenvelope/README.md

 ## Features

 + Amount is assigned randomly.
++ Minimum value of each assignment is settable.
++ Amount precision is settable.
-+ Variance factor could be adjusted on the fly which would influence the variance of the assignment sequence.
++ Variance factor is settable which would influence the variance of the assignment sequence.
-+ Use lock to avoid conflict caused by concurrency.
++ Use lock to avoid conflicts caused by concurrency.

 ## Installation